 - Use cloth towels instead of paper towels.

 Our favorites are the simple white flour sack towels folded and stored in a small basket.
+This set of 12 even has a small hook sown in so the towel can be hung up if you prefer.
 Oh, so handy.
 And decorative!

 - Use rags for cleaning up instead of paper towels.